codyjrivera/ids-artifact/README.md

-## Supporting artifact for "Predictable Verification using Intrinsic Definitions of Datastructures"
+## Supporting artifact for "Predictable Verification using Intrinsic Definitions of Data Structures"
 by Anonymous Authors, 2023.

 # Dependency Overview